clayne/hacktical-c/vector/README.md

 ## Vectors
 A vector can be thought of as a dynamically allocated array that automagically changes its size on use.
 Items are stored in a single block of memory, just like a regular array; but you can add/remove items and it will take care of all the book keeping.
-It's by far the most common collection in modern languages.
+It's by far the most common kind of collection in mainstream programming languages.

 Rather than storing pointers to values, we'll expose the memory directly to allow copying values in place.
 This means that the vector needs to know the size of its items.